peercoin/rfcs/text/0001-exponential-pos-target-for-block-time-stabilization/0001-exponential-pos-target-for-block-time-stabilization.md

 ![exponential function plotted with linear axes](exp-lin.png)
 ![exponential function plotted with logarithmic y-axis](exp-log.png)

+### Staking future blocks
+One could argue that this multiplier incentivizes staking blocks in the future, as a future block has a much lower hash target to meet.
+Therefore, it is important that this multiplier is included in the calculation of the chain trust.
+So that if a node stakes a block in the future, it will be orphaned by a block closer to the present.

+Well behaving nodes should shelve future blocks until their time is reached, so they won't participate in staking blocks on top of a future block.

+Opportunistic nodes might stake on top of both chains.
+However, the future chain will very rapidly exceed the maximum allowed clock drift, resulting in all nodes discarding it quickly.
+The honest chain will easily outperform the future chain's trust that is at best advancing at the edge of the maximum clock drift.

 ### Implementation
 *At the time of writing (05-January-2017), this concept is being implemented parallel to this discussion, to be published and tested on peercoin's testnet soon.*